Skip to main content

 In August, the province announced its push for HART hubs, pledging $378 million to set up 19 such centres across Ontario, and the City wants a piece.

-According to Mayor Alex Nuttall, the County of Simcoe is leading the charge on the application process, with support from Royal Victoria Regional Health Centre and the Canadian Mental Health Association.
+According to Mayor Alex Nuttall, the County of Simcoe is leading the charge on the application process, with support from the Royal Victoria Regional Health Centre and the Canadian Mental Health Association.

 The Barrie mayor, a longtime supporter of this type of treatment model, believes the HART hubs would offer long-term support for those struggling with addiction.